You Wanna Party?

 I think I know.

-It’s what she’ll give me when I see her again.
-That thing that will set us free.
+It’s what’s waiting for me when I see her again.
+That thing that will bind us together, never to be free.
 All this time I’ve been asking for forgiveness.
-What I deserve — no, what I need — is what fuelled the fire.
-What she was holding in.
-A catalyst so strong that it caused her cheeks to redden and her body to heat up with the power of an inferno.
+What I deserve is what fuelled the fire.
+What she fed on.
+A catalyst so strong that it caused her body to heat up with the power of an inferno.